 - Cayenne pepper: For extra heat!!!

-How do you make deep fried jalapeno popper deviled eggs? (+ tips)
+How to make deep-fried jalapeno popper deviled eggs (+ tips)

 Preheat your oven to 400 degrees.
 Line a sheet pan with tin foil and place the bacon strips upon it.
 Bake for 10-15 minutes or until crispy.

 Add six eggs to a saucepan and cover with water.
 The water level should be at least one inch above the eggs.
-Bring water to boil, remove from heat, and cover with lid.
+Bring water to boil, remove from heat, and cover with a lid.
 Allow eggs to sit in the hot water for 12-15 minutes.
 Do not remove the lid during this time.

 Meanwhile, heat oil to 350 degrees in a cast-iron pot or deep fat fryer.
 Oil should be at least three inches deep.